Mongolia’s Top 10 Destinations

 Bayanzag (The Flaming Cliffs)

-This gorgeous site should be on every explorer’s Mongolian bucket list!
+This gorgeous site should be on every explorer’s Mongolian bucket list.
 American paleontologist and then-head of the American Museum of Natural History (NYC), Roy Chapman Andrews, discovered the first nest of dinosaur eggs here and alerted the world on his return home.
 He named the site the Flaming Cliffs (Mongolian: Ulalzah Tsonj) for their fiery orange-red glow at sunset.
+These cliffs are essentially Mongolia’s Grand Canyon and provide a gorgeous backdrop for photography, as well as thrilling hikes.
+Travelers can also scour the Cretaceous layer of sediment for fossils that readily appear right upon the surface—so watch where you step.

 Tsagaan Suvarga (White Stupa)

-Located in Dundgovi Province, Tsagaan Suvarga – or the White Stupa – boasts towering buttress-like structures with clear exposures of limestone bedrock from ancient sea beds.
-These are definitely worth the bucket list visit, especially for the eyes of a geologist.
+Located in Dundgovi Province, Tsagaan Suvarga—or the White Stupa—boasts towering buttress-like structures with clear exposures of limestone bedrock from ancient sea beds.
+Of all the things to do, this is definitely worth the bucket list visit, especially for the eyes of a geologist.
+This site offers incredible hiking to explore the towering rock formations that seem to flow like oceans of multicolored rock.
+Truly a photographer’s paradise.

 Uvur Hoshoot (Uushgiin Deer Stone Complex)

-Also known as the Uushgiin Deer Stones and one of the key features of our journey Archaeological Treasures of Mongolia, this is an entire complex of 14 stones dating back to the Bronze and Iron ages on the way from Lake Hovsgol (Huvsgul) to Murun, Huvsgul Province’s capital.
+Also known as the Uushgiin Deer Stones are one of the key features of our journey to Archaeological Treasures of Mongolia, this is an entire complex of 14 stones dating back to the Bronze and Iron ages on the way from Lake Hovsgol (Huvsgul) to Murun, Huvsgul Province’s capital.
 These megaliths are carved with ancient symbols and animals, mainly reindeer (from which they received their name).
+The vicinity of the stones provides a number of adventurous things to do, including experiencing number 6

-Also called the Mother Ocean or Blue Pearl among Mongolians, this freshwater lake contains as much as 1-2% of the world’s fresh water, and is considered the younger sister of the two Sister Lakes (Lake Baikal and Lake Hovsgol).
+Also called the Mother Ocean or Blue Pearl among Mongolians, this freshwater lake contains as much as 1-2% of the world’s freshwater, and is considered the younger sister of the two Sister Lakes (Lake Baikal and Lake Hovsgol).
+Here you can enjoy many activities, including kayaking, hiking around the lake, horse trekking, camping, and viewing the miraculous landscapes of mountains and pristine waters.

 Altai Tavan Bogd

 Harboring the highest peak Huiten in Bayan-Ulgii Province, the westernmost part of Mongolia, the Altai Mountain Range stretches southeast, terminating in Umnugovi Province.
-Golden eagle hunters, Mongolia’s second largest ethnic group (Kazakhs) reside in Bayan-Ulgii Province, and are the focus of our Golden Eagle Festival journey.
+Golden eagle hunters, Mongolia’s second-largest ethnic group (Kazakhs) reside in Bayan-Ulgii Province and are the focus of our Golden Eagle Festival journey—our most popular journey—which provides so many once-in-a-lifetime experiences, like holding a golden eagle, learning falconry from Kazakh eagle hunters, experiencing the famous hospitality and foods of local families, and witnessing the contests of the festival.
+The mountain provides additional things to do, such as hiking, horseback riding, and

 Khorgo Terkhiin Tsagaan Nuur National Park